RonanMarrinan/Latin102Portfolio/translation1.md

 Since her father was scared of the Centaur, he promised he would gave her.

-At this time, the cenatur came with his brothers to the wedding.
+At this time, the centaur came with his brothers to the wedding.

 Hercules came and killed the centaur, Hercules carried Deiniram away.